 How do you feel about the idea of self-driving vehicles?
 Are you looking forward to autonomous driving?
 Or does the idea of relying on a piece of software to drive you around make you feel uncomfortable?
-If you are like me, wary of self-driving cars, then maybe learning more about the new technology will give peace of mind.
+If you are like me, wary of self-driving cars, then maybe learning more about the new technology will give you peace of mind.

-In this post, join me as I delve into the autonomous tech and explore the pros and cons of self-driving cars and trucks.
+In this post, join me as I delve into autonomous tech and explore the pros and cons of self-driving cars and trucks.

 What are some of the pros and cons of self-driving cars and trucks?

 Certainly, there are a number of issues that self-driving cars could solve.
-But as with any new technology, until it is mastered (if it ever is); it creates new issues for the society to deal with.
-Let’s look at advantages first.
+But as with any new technology, until it is mastered (if it ever is); it creates new issues for society to deal with.
+Let’s look at the advantages first.

-What are the Advantages of self-driving cars and trucks?
+What are the advantages of self-driving cars and trucks?

-Less traffic jams
+Fewer traffic jams

 No one likes traffic jams – that’s a given.
 So, if self-driving vehicles could solve this conundrum all on their own, they would do an invaluable favor to humanity.
 It would take down one of the biggest stress contributors on Earth.